-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
+Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-Delivery of the Notes in book-entry form only through The Depository Trust Company will be made on or about 2019
+Delivery of the Reopened Notes in book-entry form only through The Depository Trust Company will be made on or about February , 2020.